Increase 3 times your chances of landing an offer Register ×

 Before we get to the practice games, though, there are some things you should do to maximise your chances before you play any games at all.

-According to BCG’s own research, the traits Pymetrics tests for might be deeply ingrained, but they are not immutable and are amenable to training.
-In the shorter term, you can also prime yourself to step into the consulting mindset before you start the games.
+According to BCG’s own research on the matter, the traits Pymetrics tests for might be deeply ingrained, but they are not immutable and are amenable to training.

 This practice version will let you build confidence and develop optimal strategies for each game in advance of the big day itself.